-the limits of a time period in the geomorphic history.
+We implemented 4 scenarios in our model.
+Each scenario consists of a succession of "n" time periods referred to as Ti, that corresponds to the interval $[t{i-1}, t_i]$, with i representing the limits of a time period in the geomorphic history.
 Parameters are listed in Table 1.
-The periods are characterised by a single geomorphic setting (i.e. E is erosion, A is aggradation, S is stability), whereby a given thickness of sediment is removed or aggraded (cm) over a certain time interval (kyr).
-Durations and thicknesses are sampled from a uniform distribution, whose upper and lower bounds are stated between square brackets in Table 1.
-Inheritance parameters were sampled from a normal distribution (with mean and standard deviation reported in Table 1) that is centred on the inheritance that was reported in previous studies on Quaternary Meuse deposits (Rixhon et al., 2011; Laloy et al., 2017).
+The periods are characterized by a single geomorphic setting (i.e., E = erosion, A = aggradation, S = stability) whereby a given thickness of sediment is removed or aggraded [cm] over a certain time interval [kyr].
+Durations and thicknesses are sampled from a uniform distribution, whose upper and lower bounds are stated between squared brackets in Table 1.
+Inheritance parameters were sampled from a normal distribution (with mean and standard deviation reported in Table 1) that is centered on the inheritance that was reported in previous studies on Quaternary Meuse deposits (Rixhon et al., 2011; Laloy et al., 2017).
 A uniform bulk density of 2.1 g cm-3 was used, based on bulk density measurements of 17 samples.
-The four scenarios are summarised in Fig. 5.
+The 4 scenarios are summarized in Fig. 5.

-We ran each scenario 10^7 times with 6.75 as the inherited ${}^{26}\text{Al} / {}^{10}\text{Be}$ ratio and then again 10^7 times with a ratio of 7.40.
-The latter is a mean value between the ${}^{26}\text{Al} / {}^{10}\text{Be}$ ratio for production at the surface and the ratio observed at depth by e.g. Margreth et al. (2016).
-By varying the inherited ${}^{26}\text{Al} / {}^{10}\text{Be}$ ratio, we aim to account for a potential mix of sediments sourced by deep and surface erosion.
-A plot of kernel-density estimates using Gaussian kernels was then generated from the simulations that were considered to be possible solutions based on their associated reduced χ^2 value.
-For each parameter, the value representing the highest density of solutions is given as the optimal model outcome, and the uncertainties are reported with 95 % confidence intervals (2σ).
+We ran each scenario 10^7 times with 6.75 as inherited 26 Al/ 10 Be ratio, and then again 10^7 times with a ratio of 7.40.
+The latter is a mean value between the 26 Al/ 10 Be ratio for production at the surface and the ratio observed at depth by e.g. Margreth et al. (2016).
+By varying the inherited 26 Al/ 10 Be ratio, we aim to account for a potential mix of sediments sourced by deep and surface erosion.
+A plot of a kernel-density estimates using Gaussian kernels was then generated from the simulations that were considered to be possible solutions based on their associated reduced chi-squared value.
+For each parameter, the value representing the highest density of solutions is given as the optimal model outcome, and the uncertainties are reported with 95% confidence intervals (2σ).